 Steve Griffin, PMP

-STEVE GRIFFIN has been active in worldwide project management and business analysis in the national and international communities for over thirty years.
-His decades of knowledge in project management, procurement, resource management, critical chain project management relations, regulatory oversight, engineering, organizational development, government and legal liaisons, highlight his successful career in project management over a wide range of industries.
+Steve Griffin has been active in worldwide project management and business analysis in the national and international communities for over 30 years.
+His decades of knowledge in project management, procurement, critical chain project management relations, regulatory oversight, engineering, among other topics, highlight his successful career in project management over a wide range of industries.